 The Partnership's ongoing operations expose it to changes in the market price for oil and natural gas.
-To mitigate the inherent commodity price risk associated with its operations, the Partnership uses derivative instruments.
+To mitigate the inherent commodity price risk associated with its operations, the Partnership uses oil and natural gas derivative instruments.

 From time to time, such instruments may include fixed-price-swap contracts, fixed price contracts, costless collars, and other contractual arrangements.
+The Partnership enters into oil and natural gas derivative instrument contracts that contain netting arrangements with each counterparty.
 The Partnership does not enter into derivative instruments for speculative purposes.

-As of June 30, 2016, the Partnership's open derivative contracts consisted of only fixed-price-swap contracts.
+As of September 30, 2016, the Partnership's open derivative contracts consisted of only fixed-price-swap contracts.
 A fixed-price-swap contract between the Partnership and the counterparty specifies a fixed commodity price and a future settlement date.
 The Partnership will receive from, or pay to, the counterparty the difference between the fixed-swap price and the market price on the settlement date.
 We have not designated any of our contracts as fair value or cash flow hedges.
-Accordingly, the changes in fair value of the contracts are included in net income in the period of the change.
-All derivative instruments that have not yet been settled in cash are reflected as either derivative assets or liabilities in the Partnership's accompanying consolidated balance sheets as of June 30, 2016 and December 31, 2015.
+Accordingly, the changes in fair value of the contracts are included in the consolidated statement of operations in the period of the change.
+All derivative gains and losses from our derivative contracts have been recognized in "Revenue" on our consolidated statements of operations.
+All derivative instruments that have not yet been settled in cash are reflected as either derivative assets or liabilities in the Partnership's accompanying consolidated balance sheets as of September 30, 2016 and December 31, 2015.
 See Note 6 - Fair Value Measurement for further discussion.